Polycystic Ovary Syndrome PCOS

 These need repeating every now and then, although electrolysis and laser treatments may be more long-lasting (but are expensive and are often not available on the NHS).

 There are also some medicines which may be helpful.
-A cream called eflornithine may be prescribed to rub on affected areas of skin.
+A cream called eflornithine may be prescribed for removing unwanted facial hair.
 It works by counteracting a chemical (an enzyme) involved in making hair in the skin.
 Some research trials suggest that it can reduce unwanted hair growth, although this effect quickly wears off after stopping treatment.

 Medicines taken by mouth can also treat hair growth.
 They work by reducing the amount of testosterone that you make, or by blocking its effect.
 Medicines used include: